aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     > **Note**: This URL is the Web Hook endpoint that is used to call the Logic App trigger via HTTPS.
 Notice the **sig** query string parameter and it's value.
 The **sig** parameter contains the shared access key that is used to authenticate requests to the Web Hook endpoint.

-1. Save the URL for future reference in the notepad or in any other text editor.
+1. Save the URL for future reference in Notepad or in any other text editor.

       > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
       > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.